TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Pointer

 Memory can also be accessed by using the current value of a register as a memory address.
 In AssEmbly, this is called a **pointer**, though it is often also called **indirect addressing**.
 Simply prefix a register name with an asterisk (`*`) to treat the contents of the register as a location to store to, read from, or jump to — instead of a number to operate on.
-Just like registers, pointers occupy a single byte in memory after assembly.
+Just like registers, pointers by default occupy a single byte in memory after assembly - unless they are displaced as explained in the following section on displacement.

 For example: